kosmo-toast/Password-Manager/README.md

 6. Check password strength: Evaluates the strength of an entered password and provides improvement suggestions.
 7. Exit: Ends the program

+Im going to add an better password strength checker in the future!

 (You can still install the old version)

 any bugs or mistakes? add an issue!